Friends: Syndication

-Cultural impact
+Legacy and cultural impact

 Although the producers thought of Friends as "only a TV show", psychologists investigated the cultural impact of Friends during the series' run.
 Aniston's hairstyle was nicknamed "The Rachel" and copied around the world.
 Joey's catchphrase, "How you doin'?", became a popular part of Western English slang, often used as a pick-up line or when greeting friends.
 The series also influenced the English language, according to a study by the University of Toronto that found that the characters used the emphasized word "so" to modify adjectives more often than any other intensifier.
 Although the preference had already made its way into the American vernacular, usage on the series may have accelerated the change.
 Chandler's habit of ending a sentence unfinished for sarcasm also influenced viewers' speech.
+The show's availability on streaming television—it accounted for 4% of all Netflix views in 2018—gave it a large new Gen Z audience.
+Kauffman reported that her high school daughter's friends thought that Friends was a new period piece about the 1990s.
+One young fan described the show as "aspirational ... [kids hope] that when they're that age ... they'll have those friends".

-Friends has also been credited in helping non-English speaking students to learn the language.
+Friends has been credited in helping non-English speaking students to learn the language.
 A 2012 poll by Kaplan International English Colleges found that more than a quarter (26%) of its students cited the sitcom as the best show for helping them improve their English.
-Notable individuals who have also said that the sitcom helped them learn English include Liverpool F.C. manager Jürgen Klopp, BTS member RM and Belgian professional golfer Thomas Pieters.
+Notable individuals who have also said that the sitcom helped them learn English include Liverpool Football Club manager Jürgen Klopp, South Korean band BTS member RM, and Belgian professional golfer Thomas Pieters.